zhangzibin/cu-nmf/README.md

 # cu-nmf
 NMF(Non-negative Matrix Factorization) based on cuda, with sparse matrix as input.

-**NMF_pgd.cu** **WARNING: Sometimes projnorm changes in a strange way, I'm fixing!** This code solves NMF by alternative non-negative least squares using projected gradients.
+**NMF_pgd.cu** This code solves NMF by alternative non-negative least squares using projected gradients.
 It's an implementation of [Projected gradient methods for non-negative matrix factorization](https://www.csie.ntu.edu.tw/~cjlin/papers/pgradnmf.pdf).
 You may read the paper for more details.

 **NMF_gd.cu** Directly GD(gradient descent) with fixed learning rate is only a simple demo for study.
 Using alternating non-negative least square to slove NMF problem, GD is **not a correct method** because of the projection while training.